v-research/knowledgezero/source/_posts/no-country-for-practical-men.md

 THAT'S IT!
 We have an abstract ground (made by a space and some operations) that can explain insecure designs... all of them!
 It was so simple!
 Any eye can just be secure or insert/remove/substitute data!
 The adrenaline makes us jump off the bed... but it's overwhelming, and we faint.
 A practical god approaches us.

-The-Vulnerability-Assessment-Practical-God> Why all this happiness?
+*The-Vulnerability-Assessment-Practical-God:* Why all this happiness?
 To me your "idea" is nothing more than an attacker model.

-Us> No, it's not!
+*Us:* No, it's not!
 It's not the attacker who creates errors, the attacker just uses them.
 So, we've defined every possible behavior with respect to an abstract, general, box-theoretic interpretation... we have an idea and a theory.
 We can **predict** all the errors that the sheep-eye can make in the abstract, by looking at the configurations of our boxes.
 Here is how:

 ![](./rcc5-eye.png)

 You see?!
 We are general because there are no other possible attacks in our abstraction.
 There are no *other* possible configurations of those boxes but the ones we described.

-The-Risk-Assessment-Practical-God> AH-AH-AH!
+*The-Risk-Assessment-Practical-God:* AH-AH-AH!
 You little mortal!
 You can't *use* your "theory"!
 Can you tell me which one of your configurations will be used to attack?

-Us> The fact that an attacker will use one of those configurations or not, isn't important.
+*Us:* The fact that an attacker will use one of those configurations or not, isn't important.
 It's just the difference between a potential weakness and an actual vulnerability.
 But we want to know all the attacks, not just those that attacker discovers or uses.
 So, we don't distinguish between errors in the abstract (weaknesses) or errors used in an attack (vulnerability).
 We want to know all the weaknesses... we'll think of a metric to prioritize weaknesses which can be used in an attack... one day.

 We finally wake up and rush off the boat, running to the farm.
 We wake up the farmer and show him our idea, talking and speculating for a solid hour.
 He listens carefully, and when we stop...

-Farmer> What if you have an eye that, by design, blurs the faces?
+*Farmer:* What if you have an eye that, by design, blurs the faces?
 Its electric-data cannot be expressed in terms of the light-data and your idea won't be of any use.

-Us> ...
+*Us:* ...

-Farmer> It's not raining anymore; you have a boat to take.
+*Farmer:* It's not raining anymore; you have a boat to take.

 He's right, it stopped raining.
 The dark and stormy night moved within us.